I attended a styled shoot at Owen House Wedding Barn, situated just outside of Liverpool. It is a stunning venue with plenty of opportunities.

 Owen House Wedding Barn – Demi and James Style Film

-Back in 2016 I attended a filmmaking workshop based on the popular Shadows and Light workshops I was a part of in Brighton the previous year, but this one was primarily focused on wedding filmmaking.
+Back in 2016, I attended a filmmaking workshop based on the popular Shadows and Light workshops I participated in Brighton the previous year.
+Still, this one was primarily focused on wedding filmmaking.

 It was entitled “Shadows and Light – Wedding Cinematics.
-Fronted by Fraser McGruer and hosted by Ben Bruton-Cox the workshop took you through the entire process of wedding videography.
-An array of industry known specialists talked about different parts of making a cinematic wedding film and this was split over 2 days; day 1 primarily made up of seminar presentations and then day 2 consisting of more hands on practical sessions demonstrating how to use specific camera equipment, positions, efficient audio set up and many more tech tips.
+Fronted by Fraser McGruer and hosted by Ben Bruton-Cox, the workshop took you through the entire process of wedding videography.
+An array of industry-known specialists talked about different parts of making a cinematic wedding film, and this was split over two days; day one was primarily made up of seminar presentations, and then day 2 consisted of more hands-on practical sessions demonstrating how to use specific camera equipment, positions, efficient audio set up and many more tech tips.

 Flash Forward to 2020

-Flash forward a few years and he is now the industry’s rising star and has launched his own course focusing on helping beginners learn the cinematic style.
-His Uncle, Howard Wing helps him to teach the business side – how to get clients, boost your portfolio, social media planning, SEO etc. This part particularly interested me as I am not as confident nor experienced in that area and I thought I could learn a lot and therefore increase bookings and not let the pandemic effect my business.
+Flash forward a few years, and he is now the industry’s rising star and has launched his own course focusing on helping beginners learn the cinematic style.
+His Uncle, Howard Wing, helps him to teach the business side – how to get clients, boost your portfolio, social media planning, SEO etc. This part particularly interested me as I am not as confident nor experienced in that area, and I thought I could learn a lot and therefore increase bookings and not let the pandemic affect my business.

 The shoot started off by having a briefing to discuss how the day was going to be organised.
-Adam put us all into groups of 4 where each group would get to film groom prep, bride prep, isle shots etc just so it wasn’t all so overcrowded and everyone was getting in each other shots.
+Adam put us all into groups of 4, where each group would get to film groom prep, bride prep, isle shots etc, so that it wasn’t all so overcrowded and everyone was getting in each other shots.
 Everyone was very respectful and also happy to share techniques they had learnt.
 It was like one big happy family.